-- (a) Determining eligibility and loan amount.
+(a) Determining eligibility and loan amount.
 (1) A school participating in the Direct Loan Program shall-must ensure that any information it provides to the Secretary in connection with loan origination is complete and accurate.
 A school shall-must originate a Direct Loan while the student meets the borrower eligibility requirements of §685.200.
-Except as provided in 34 CFR part 668, subpart E, a school may rely in good faith upon statements made by the borrower and, in the case of a parent PLUS loan borrower, the student and the parent borrower. - (2) A school shall-must provide to the Secretary borrower information that includes but is not limited to- - (i) The borrower's eligibility for a loan, as determined in accordance with §685.200 and §685.203; - (ii) The student's loan amount; and - (iii) The anticipated and actual disbursement date or dates and disbursement amounts of the loan proceeds, as determined in accordance with §685.303(d). - (3) Before originating a Direct PLUS Loan for a graduate or professional student borrower, the school must determine the borrower's eligibility for a Direct Subsidized and a Direct Unsubsidized Loan.
-If the borrower is eligible for a Direct Subsidized or Direct Unsubsidized Loan, but has not requested the maximum Direct Subsidized or Direct Unsubsidized Loan amount for which the borrower is eligible, the school must- - (i) Notify the graduate or professional student borrower of the maximum Direct
+Except as provided in 34 CFR part 668, subpart E, a school may rely in good faith upon statements made by the borrower and, in the case of a parent PLUS loan borrower, the student and the parent borrower.

+(2) A school shall-must provide to the Secretary borrower information that includes but is not limited to-

+(i) The borrower's eligibility for a loan, as determined in accordance with §685.200 and §685.203;

+(ii) The student's loan amount; and

+(iii) The anticipated and actual disbursement date or dates and disbursement amounts of the loan proceeds, as determined in accordance with §685.303(d).

+(3) Before originating a Direct PLUS Loan for a graduate or professional student borrower, the school must determine the borrower's eligibility for a Direct Subsidized and a Direct Unsubsidized Loan.
+If the borrower is eligible for a Direct Subsidized or Direct Unsubsidized Loan, but has not requested the maximum Direct Subsidized or Direct Unsubsidized Loan amount for which the borrower is eligible, the school must-

-- Subsidized or Direct Unsubsidized Loan amount that he or she is eligible to receive and provide the borrower with a comparison of- - (A) The maximum interest rate for a Direct Subsidized Loan and a Direct Unsubsidized Loan and the maximum interest rate for a Direct PLUS Loan; - (B) Periods when interest accrues on a Direct Subsidized Loan and a Direct Unsubsidized Loan, and periods when interest accrues on a Direct PLUS Loan; and - (C) The point at which a Direct Subsidized Loan and a Direct Unsubsidized Loan enters repayment, and the point at which a Direct PLUS Loan enters repayment; and - (ii) Give the graduate or professional student borrower the opportunity to request the maximum Direct Subsidized or Direct Unsubsidized Loan amount for which the borrower is eligible. - (4) A school may not originate a Direct Subsidized, Direct Unsubsidized, or Direct PLUS Loan, or a combination of loans, for an amount that- - (i) The school has reason to know would result in the borrower exceeding the annual or maximum loan amounts in §685.203; or - (ii) Exceeds the student's estimated cost of attendance less- - (A) The student's estimated financial assistance for that period; and - (B) In the case of a Direct Subsidized Loan, the borrower's expected family contribution for that period.
+(i) Notify the graduate or professional student borrower of the maximum Direct Subsidized or Direct Unsubsidized Loan amount that he or she is eligible to receive and provide the borrower with a comparison of-

+(A) The maximum interest rate for a Direct Subsidized Loan and a Direct Unsubsidized Loan and the maximum interest rate for a Direct PLUS Loan;

+(B) Periods when interest accrues on a Direct Subsidized Loan and a Direct Unsubsidized Loan, and periods when interest accrues on a Direct PLUS Loan; and

+(C) The point at which a Direct Subsidized Loan and a Direct Unsubsidized Loan enters repayment, and the point at which a Direct PLUS Loan enters repayment; and

+(ii) Give the graduate or professional student borrower the opportunity to request the maximum Direct Subsidized or Direct Unsubsidized Loan amount for which the borrower is eligible.

+(4) A school may not originate a Direct Subsidized, Direct Unsubsidized, or Direct PLUS Loan, or a combination of loans, for an amount that-

+(i) The school has reason to know would result in the borrower exceeding the annual or maximum loan amounts in §685.203; or

+(ii) Exceeds the student's estimated cost of attendance less-

-Subpart C-Requirements, Standards, and Payments for Direct Loan Program Schools §685.301 Origination of a loan by a Direct Loan Program school
+Subpart C-Requirements, Standards, and Payments for Direct Loan Program Schools §685.301 Origination of a Joan by a Direct Loan Program school